 The RESCCUE Communication and Dissemination Plan (hereinafter C&D plan) is the main document outlining project communication and dissemination issues.
 The main goal of this document is to determine the overall RESCCUE communication and dissemination strategy and to describe its implementation through the lifetime of the project.
 This C&D Plan is a flexible document assuming that the main aim of communication is to respond to the real-time needs.
 For this reason, this document will be regularly reviewed and updated as needed, as long as the whole consortium validates the modifications proposed.
-The following official updates of D7.4 are scheduled for the M30 and M40.
+This document represent an updated version of C&D Plan, submitted on M15.
+The following official update of D7.7 is scheduled for M48.